openfaas/docs/docs/reference/triggers.md

 More information in the repository: [Templum/rabbitmq-connector](https://github.com/Templum/rabbitmq-connector)

 > Note: the RabbitMQ connector currently has no support for gateways using Basic Authentication, but [this is being worked on](https://github.com/Templum/rabbitmq-connector/issues/2) by the author.

-#### Add your own event source

-If you'd like to add an event source which is not listed below you can fork the OpenFaaS event [connector SDK](https://github.com/openfaas-incubator/connector-sdk) which is written in Go and use this to connect your pub/sub topics or message queues to functions in OpenFaaS.